gabrielalewandowska/news-api-website/readme.md

-Key learning to practise and/or revise:
+Key skills to practise and/or revise:

 - Manipulating the DOM - selecting/creating/appending elements
 - Using event listeners to make our apps interactive